yazi-rs/yazi-rs.github.io/docs/plugins/overview.md

 ```

 Yazi initializes the `state` for each _sync_ plugin before running, and it exists independently for them throughout the entire lifecycle.
-Do the `plugin --sync test` three times, and you will see the log output:
+Do the `plugin test` three times, and you will see the log output:

 ```sh
 i = 0